ShivanshAgarwal04/Healthcare-Administrative-Application/README.md

 - Administrative Module - allowing admin staff to allocate patients to specialised doctors according to various parameters..
 - Messaging System - to keep track of activities happening on a patient file so very doctor can be kept updated.
 - Prescription Management Module - for pharmacies to be allowed access to patient files.
 - Doctors' Diary Module - allowed doctors to access their allocated patients.

+## My Role and Contributions within the group:

+- Coordinated team sprints and delegated feature ownership.
+- Developed the 3+ features like Messaging System, main Login Authentication System and the Administrative Module
+- Managed version control workflows and CI/CD integration.